 Asking for It About a year ago we were taken from the Air Corps cadet program and put into the ground forces.
-We were sent to a combat engineer battalion.
+We were sent to a combat engineer battallon.
 We could see at once that the outfit would never fight so we volunteered for the paratroops.
-Our applications were shelved because e left the States.
+Our applications were shelved because left the States.
 We've been overseas only seven months and to date have never been within 30 miles of the front, yet our battalion carries the title of "combat engineers" and we can't transfer.
 The final blow came when some of our men were court-martialed for shooting crows.
 Rumor says we will be in the Army of Occupation.
-All we want chance to get into an infantry outfit.
+All we want is a chance to get into an infantry outfit.
 There are six of us who will volunteer for the Pacific theater if we can join an infantry unit.
-We're single, under 24 and have infantry training.

-Long John Dietrich We agree with you that Marlene Dietrich looks very nice and glamorous in her long johns and combat boots, but we wonder how she would look after wearing them continuously for 18 days.
+We're sing... infantry training... -1-As in 4-F Outfit We're single, under 24 and have Long John Dietrich We agree with you that Mariene Dietrich looks very nice and glamorous in her long johns and combat boots, but we wonder how

+she would look after wearing them continuously for 18 days.

 You don't have a picture of that,

 -T-5 Samuel R. Scale

 Louis Commission

 I see where Rep. A. Clayton owell jr. thinks T-Sgt.
 Joe Louis Powell jr. thinks T-Sgt.
 Joe Louis should have a commission.
 I don't.

 Does Louis deserve one for his work when the guys who do the fighting to make our nation free can't rate any higher than Pfc?

--Disgusted Pfc.
+-Disgusted Pfc

 Wants Check Up

 As lot sergeant of a front line rifle company I'm interested in knowing where all the wrist watches, fountain pens, lighters and other valuables contained in our PX ration are going.

 I understand the front line troops

-I understand the front line troops are supposed to get them but I think a check up would show that they don't.
+re supposed to get them but I think a check up would show that they don't.
 True, we get lighter fluid, wicks and flints, but what good are they without the lighters?
 We get ink and a little stationery but what good are these if you don't have a fountain pen.
-We got gots of pipe tobseco-but no pipes.

--Front Line GI

-Stars and Stripes GERMANY EDITION

-1045 No. 28, Wed., May 2, 1945

-Bahed at the auxiliary plant of the akfurter Zeitung, Fabrik Strause, Inguical, Heusen, Germany, for the fluxured forces under the auspices Information and Education Division, 270USA Other editions in London, and and Mice.
-New York office, 205 act 42d St.

-Contents passed by U. S. Army and Navy consors.
-Entered as second class matter March 15, 1943, at the post-office, New York, N. Y., under the Act of March 3, 1878.
+We get some these with the station of pine to be the second of the station of don't have a fountain pen.

+don't have a fountain pen.